Buryatia: Politics

-The head of the Republic is the Head (formerly President), who the voters of the republic elect for a four-year term.
-From 2004 to 2012 the head of Buryatia (along with all other heads of regions in Russia) was nominated directly by the Russian President.
+The head of the republic is the Head (formerly President), who is elected by popular vote for a four‑year term.
+Between 2004 and 2012, the head of Buryatia—like all other regional heads in Russia—was appointed directly by the Russian president.

-Between 1991 and 2007, the President was Leonid Vasilyevich Potapov, who was elected on 1 July 1994, re-elected in 1998 (with 63.25% of votes), and then re-elected again on 23 June 2002 (with over 67% of votes).
-Prior to the elections, Potapov was the Chairman of the Supreme Soviet of the Republic—the highest post at that time.
+From 1991 to 2007, the post was held by Leonid Vasilyevich Potapov.
+He was first elected on 1 July 1994, re‑elected in 1998 with 63.25 per cent of the vote, and elected once more on 23 June 2002, securing over 67 per cent.
+Before the introduction of direct elections, Potapov served as Chairman of the Supreme Soviet of the Republic, at that time the highest office in the region.

-The current Head of the Republic is Alexey Tsydenov, who was elected by popular vote on 10 September 2017.
-Prior to this he was acting Head, having been appointed by Russian President Vladimir Putin in February 2017.
+The present Head of the Republic is Alexey Tsydenov, who was elected by popular vote on 10 September 2017.
+He had been appointed acting Head in February 2017 by the Russian president, Vladimir Putin.

-The Republic's parliament is the People's Khural, popularly elected every five years.
-The People's Khural has 66 deputies and is currently dominated by the country's ruling party, United Russia, with 45 seats.
-Vladimir Anatolyevich Pavlov has been Chairman of the People's Khural since September 2019.
+The republic's parliament is the People's Khural, whose 66 deputies are elected every five years.
+The assembly is currently controlled by the country's ruling party, United Russia, which holds 45 seats.
+Vladimir Anatolyevich Pavlov has served as Chairman of the People's Khural since September 2019.

 The Republic's Constitution was adopted on 22 February 1994.

-In the 2024 Russian presidential election, which critics called rigged and fraudulent, President Vladimir Putin won 87.96% of the vote in Buryatia.
+In the 2024 Russian presidential election, which independent observers and opposition figures described as rigged and fraudulent, President Vladimir Putin won 87.96 per cent of the vote in Buryatia.